jsocol/dirk/README.rst

     @dirk.register('ping')
     def ping(*args, **kwargs):
-        if 'sender' in kwargs:
-            return '%s: pong!' % kwargs['sender']
         return 'pong!'

 *NB: I have no idea what args or kwargs might be passed to these yet.*